Rocket-007/Crossword-Layout-Generator-in-GDScript-better-verson-/README.md

 randomize() #dont remove vertical() % (2-0) + 0

 # PS.
 I wasn't really sure where the randomizing was coming from so
-# to be save, I included those others
+# to be safe, I included those extra comments :3
 ```